 Chelsea Boots and Suits

-Let’s dispel the rumours right now: you can definitely wear Chelsea boots with a suit.
-The fashion police aren’t going to come and storm your office.
-But they do need to be the right shape: you want something long and sleek, with a chiseled toe, made from good-quality leather.
-Our favourites here are the BEAUMONT (especially in brown or black) and the WARNOCK, which has a wider fit and slightly squarer toe.
+Let’s dispel the rumours right now: you can definitely wear Chelsea boots with a suit, it's just about knowing how to.
+The fashion police aren’t going to come and storm your office if you don't wear them perfectly together, but they do need to be the right shape.
+You want something long and sleek, with a chiseled toe, made from good-quality leather.
+Our favourites here are the LANCASTER (especially in brown or black) and the DEXTER.
 Just remember to match your Chelsea boots with your suit.
 Black boots are more formal, and they work better with white collar officewear.
 Brown boots look great with a dark navy suit or tweed blazer.

 Chelsea Boots and Jeans

 There are a couple of directions you can go here.
-The first is a classic, weekend casual look: the suede Chelsea boot.
-Our favourite is the DELMAR.
+The first is a classic, weekend casual look: the leather Chelsea boot.
+Our favourite is the DEXTER.
 These look great underneath slim-fit jeans and a simple t-shirt, with a low heel and rounded toe to keep things casual.
-The soft suede gives your foot a bit of texture, too.
-Otherwise, you can ditch the suede and get a bit fancy.
-Imagine a woven knit blazer, some premium dark denim, and a well-heeled BROOKES Chelsea boot, hand-made in Italy.
-We make these guys from soft leather and D'oro construction – they’re a good balance between formal lines and low-key footwear.
+Or you can go for a soft nubuck option, like the MILLER, which gives your foot a bit of texture, too.
+Otherwise, you can ditch the nubuck and get a bit fancy.
+Imagine a woven knit blazer, some premium dark denim jeans, and a well-heeled OSBOURNE 2.0 Chelsea boot, hand-made in Italy.

 The Ultimate Chelsea Boot